Is Orientation required? >>

 How do I request a deferment to another year? >>

 Official requests for deferring your enrollment to another year must be made through the Admitted Student Portal, at myNEU.neu.edu.

 This depends on your program of study.
-In some cases you will meet the adviser with whom you will work in the spring.
-In other cases, you will meet with a different adviser who is assisting with the Orientation process, and you will meet your official academic adviser during the first week of the semester.
+In some cases you will meet the advisor with whom you will work in the fall.
+In other cases, you will meet with a different adviser who is assisting with the Orientation process, and you will meet your official academic advisor during the first week of the semester.
 In either case, you will have the opportunity to work with an adviser from your college during the academic portion of the Orientation program.